nats-io/prometheus-nats-exporter/walkthrough/README.md

 # A Walkthough of Monitoring NATS with Prometheus and Grafana

-This describes the basic setup and walks through a NATS/Prometheus/Grafana monitoring setup.
+This walkthrough covers the basic setup and configuration for monitoring a NATS server using the NATS Prometheus exporter, Prometheus, and Grafana.

 ## Prerequisites
 For this walkthrough, you'll need to install the NATS Prometheus Exporter, [NATS Server](https://github.com/nats-io/gnatsd), [Prometheus](https://prometheus.io/), and [Grafana](https://grafana.com/)